maudnals/maudnals.github.io/source.md

 Today, I focus on **🔐 web security, privacy, authentication and 🔮 AI.**

 In the physical world, I live in Paris.
 You can find me roaming around taking street pictures.
-Online, find me on [LinkedIn](https://www.linkedin.com/in/maudnalpas/) (less so on [X](https://x.com/maudnals?lang=en)).
+Online, find me on [BlueSky](https://bsky.app/profile/maudnals.bsky.social) and [LinkedIn](https://www.linkedin.com/in/maudnalpas/) (previously so on [X](https://x.com/maudnals?lang=en)).

 ## ⭐ Open-source demos